Grad.Dip.Ed., B.Mus.Hons., Grad.Cert.Mu.St., Dip.ABRSM

-A highly experienced arts leader, cellist, conductor, producer and educator, Emily brings a wealth of valuable knowledge & skills to the arts and education sector.
+A highly experienced arts leader, creative producer, musicians and educator, Emily brings a wealth of valuable knowledge & skills to the arts, community and education sector.
 Having established herself within an international network of arts education leaders, Emily has a deep understanding of best-practice music education and community engagement models.

-Selected to the Global Leaders Program in 2020, and supported by Arts SA, Emily seeks to achieve positive social impact through music and strengthening worldwide connections.
+Selected to the Global Leaders Program in 2020, Emily seeks to achieve positive social impact through music and strengthening worldwide connections.

 As a recipient of a 2019 Arts SA Development Grant and a 2014 NGS Scholarship holder, Emily has spent time with numerous arts organisations, government bodies and music leaders in the UK and US, including Berlin Philharmonic Orchestra, Voces8, London Symphony Orchestra, Wigmore Hall.
 She explored different examples of education partnerships, collaborative structures and collective leadership approaches, with a view to tailoring a unique platform for South Australia.
 In late 2019, Emily presented her research and concept to the SA Premier and Economic Advisory Panel.

 In recent years, Emily established two of Connecting the Dots in Music's most acclaimed projects: Music For All Project and the Arts SA Ruby Award-winning Lullaby Project Australia.
-As Project Leader and Artistic Producer, Emily formed partnerships with organisations including Carnegie Hall, Raising Literacy Australia and Australian Youth Orchestra, to bring these impactful projects to life.
+As Director and Creative Producer, Emily formed partnerships with organisations including Carnegie Hall, Raising Literacy Australia and Australian Youth Orchestra, to bring these impactful projects to life.
 In consultation with acclaimed Eric Booth, Emily is now building a bespoke Teaching Artist Training Program for early career and professional musicians in SA and beyond.

 From 2013-2018, she led the Learning & Community Engagement Program for the Adelaide Symphony Orchestra, where she overhauled and redesigned the organisation’s education program.
 Her unique student mentorship and artist development initiatives, community partnerships, and cutting-edge creative projects have been broadly acknowledged.The Petrushka Project, directed by Paul Rissmann, was the first creative program of its kind by an Australian orchestra and a 2016 Ruby Awards finalist.